jse-h/DigitalOcean-dropletsetup/README.md

 4. Uploading the Public Key to DigitalOcean account with `doctl`
 5. Uploading a Custom Image to DigitalOcean with `doctl`
 6. Initializing Droplet setup with Cloud-init
-7. Connecting to your Droplet with SSH
+7. Deploying a Droplet with `doctl`
-8. Deploying another Droplet with `doctl`
+8. Connecting to your new Droplet

 # Working with SSH key pairs